Stoke-on-Trent - photo of the week

 Bird holding a stylised Fleur de Lys

-underneath appears to be the date: 1882 and the initials SOI
+underneath is the date: 1882 and the initials SOI

 "Eaves is an adjoining hamlet to Bucknall, occupying the hilly ground to the north-east, but is now united with Bucknall for all civil purposes, and the two townships are together stated at 2586 acres.
 The surface is principally occupied for dairies and grazing.
 A principal estate in Eaves is called The Ash, and in the Ecclesiastical Survey, 36 Hen.
 VIII., of the revenues of the church of Stoke, Asche is mentioned as one of the places paying tithe to that Rectory, but Eaves is therein wholly omitted, from which we might be induced to infer that the more ancient name of this hamlet was Ash, and that Eaves has been substituted in modern times."